-During this time there was great concern about the spread of HIV/AIDS.
+At this time there was great concern about the spread of HIV/AIDS.
 The collective’s commitment to promoting safer sex practices within the sex industry helped it to secure government funding and support.

 By the 21st century NZPC had offices and community centres in many parts of the country.
 It provided free information to sex workers and those considering sex work, particularly about safe sex and the use of condoms.
 It also operated free and anonymous sexual health clinics, distributed safer sex products and coordinated information about ‘ugly mugs’ – dangerous and abusive clients.
 The collective was also involved in several research projects into the different aspects of the sex industry.

 NZPC national coordinator Catherine Healy debated that ‘this house would decriminalise prostitution’ at the Oxford Union, England, in 2010.
 She was only the second New Zealander to take part in the prestigious debate.
-The first was then Prime Minister David Lange, who famously quipped that he could smell uranium on the opposing speaker’s breath as he debated the defensibility of nuclear weapons in 1985.
+The first was Prime Minister David Lange, who famously quipped that he could smell uranium on the opposing speaker’s breath as he debated the defensibility of nuclear weapons in 1985.
 Healy referred to Lange’s joke, commenting sardonically that opponents of decriminalisation thought that the sex industry was burgeoning, and that New Zealanders had all quit their day jobs and had Viagra on their breath.
-Her team won by 37 votes.
+Her team won the debate.